Best Place to Learn to Surf in California: Bolsa Chica

 Bolsa Chica State Beach is the best place to learn to surf in Huntington Beach.
 It is the best place to learn to surf in Orange County.
 And it is the best place to learn to surf in California.
-Hands down.
 Heck, it might even be the best place to learn to surf in the entire world.
-(Though Costa Rica might give it a run for its money.)
 This might all sound crazy, but a lot goes into making somewhere a contender for the best beginner surf spot.
 And Bolsa Chica has it all.

 Below we’ll go into detail why Bolsa Chica hits all the right notes.
 But let’s be honest.
 Who has time to read all that.
 So in case you want to spend less time reading and more time surfing, here’s the highlights of why Bolsa Chica is the best place to learn surf in California.